 - Fresh Cranberries

 - Maple Syrup or substitute with Sugar-Free Maple Syrup

 Gather and measure all ingredients before you begin.
 Peel the apple if you prefer to leave the skin off, and chop into small pieces close in size to the cranberries.
 Pour all ingredients together as directed and cook down until ready to add final ingredients.

-I prefer this recipe chilled prior to serving, but some like to serve hot.
+I prefer this recipe chilled before serving, but some like to serve it hot.
 Do whatever you and your family prefer, but know it will disappear fast!